kazizi-dev/system-monitoring/README.md

 1. Design a real-time and scheduled data processign solution that can monitor logs and other forms of data coming from AWS and Balena cloud systems.

-2. Build a system that can alert the team about problems and anomalies on services such as Slack, so issues can be investigated faster.
-Also, create an automated ticket for every severe problem and assign it to the right person in the team.
+2. Build a system that can alert the team about problems and anomalies on Slack and Email.

+3. Create an automated ticketing system on Jira.

 ### Motivation:
 Build a system that can answer business and technical related questions for